-"Wolcott Henry, of Washington, DC and Florida, is president and chair of The Curtis and Edith Munson Foundation and The Henry Foundation, both of which support marine conservation projects with an emphasis on fisheries and coral reefs.
+Underwater photographer Wolcott Henry is president and chair of The Curtis and Edith Munson Foundation and The Henry Foundation, both of which support marine conservation projects with an emphasis on fisheries and coral reefs.
 From 1989 to 1993, he published Conservation Digest, a newsletter for environmental grantmakers.
-Prior to joining the Munson Foundation, he worked for two management consulting firms in Chicago.
-He received his B.A. from Denison University and an M.B.A. from Northwestern University.
+He is the co-founder of the marine funders working group.

 In the non-profit field, Mr. Henry served as a director on the boards of the chair of Earth Echo International (also as chair), World Wildlife Fund-Philippines, and The Ocean Foundation (of which he was the founding chair).
 His prior board service also includes the International League of Conservation Photographers, World Wildlife Fund—US, FotoWeek DC, the Divers Alert Network (DAN), and the Ocean Conservancy.
 He serves on advisory boards forf the Smithsonian Ocean Science Initiative, the Frost Museum of Science, and the Reef Environmental Education Foundation, and on the national council of World Wildlife Fund-US.